 Vegetables can also improve bone density.
 Low bone density can contribute to conditions like osteoporosis and osteopenia (low bone mass), and eating more vegetables during childhood and young adulthood is linked to denser bones.

-But it isn’t just children and young adults who benefit from upping their veg intake.
-One study of women over 50 found that the participants who ate onions regularly had a 20% lower risk of osteoporosis compared to participants who rarely ate them.
+It isn’t just children and young adults who benefit from upping their veg intake.
+One study of women over 50 found that those who regularly ate onions had a 20% lower risk of osteoporosis compared to people who rarely ate them.

 And for more information on how nutrition can affect bone health, head over to the Royal Osteoporosis Society (ROS) website using the button below.